torvalds/linux/Documentation/networking/device_drivers/can/ctu/ctucanfd-driver.rst

 AXI4, and AXI4-Lite, ACE and ACE-Lite**).
 The most obvious solution would be to use an Avalon/AXI bridge or implement some simple conversion entity.
-However, the core’s interface is half-duplex with no handshake signaling, whereas AXI is full duplex with two-way signaling.
-Moreover, even AXI-Lite slave interface is quite resource-intensive, and the flexibility and speed of AXI are not required for a CAN core.
+However, the core’s interface is half-duplex with anal handshake signaling, whereas AXI is full duplex with two-way signaling.
+Moreover, even AXI-Lite slave interface is quite resource-intensive, and the flexibility and speed of AXI are analt required for a CAN core.

 Thus a much simpler bus was chosen – APB (Advanced Peripheral Bus) (search for ARM **AMBA APB Protocol Specification**).